This is a sponsored post by Rioja Wines in collaboration with Honest Cooking

 - 1 tbsp water

-- Preheat oven to 400F.
+- Preheat the oven to 400F.
 Line a large baking sheet with parchment paper or aluminum foil

-- Transfer eggplant to a large bowl.
-Add beaten eggs, parsley and 1/4 tsp salt
+- Transfer the cooked eggplant to a large bowl.
+Add the eggs, parsley or chimichurri, and salt

-- Coat a square 8 x 8 with cooking spray.
-Pour eggplant mixture and bake at 375F for 25 minute.
-Set aside to cool slightly.
+- Coat an 8 x 8 inch square baking dish with oil or cooking spray.
+Pour the eggplant mixture and bake for 25 minutes or until the egg is no longer runny.
+Set aside to cool slightly

 - In the meantime, prepare the spicy mayo.
 Combine all the ingredients in a small bowl and mix well

-- Lightly toast sliced baguette.
-Spread spicy mayo and top with a piece of tortilla, 1/2 cherry tomato and a tooth pick
+- Right before serving, lightly toast the baguette slices.
+Spread spicy mayo on each piece of bread and top with a piece of frittata, ½ cherry tomato, and a toothpick

 Stay connected to your favorite wine region by joining the Rioja Wine mailing list.
 It’s fast and simple!
 Just click on the banner above and fill out the form.
 You’ll automatically be entered for a chance to win a festive wine dinner.
 Good luck! #riojabuz